pellico/pyclp/pyclp/doc/_build/html/_sources/installation.rst.txt

 ############

-At this moment only Linux platform is supported.(tested on Ubuntu 12.04).
+At this moment only Linux platform is supported.(tested on KUbuntu 16.04).

 Linux
 *****